 When Would You Not Want a Jon Boat?

-There are a few things Jon boats aren’t suitable for.
+There are a few circumstances when Jon boats are not the best option.

 It’s not unheard of to use a Jon boat for rigorous recreational activities like water skiing, but it’s not something you’d want to do every day.
 A ski boat would do the job better and safer.